kgaughan/bigip_exporter/README.md

 exporter.bind_address | The address the exporter should bind to | All interfaces exporter.bind_port | Which port the exporter should listen on | 9142
-exporter.partitions | A comma separated list containing the partitions that should be exported | All partitions exporter.namespace | The namespace used in prometheus labels | bigip exporter.config | A path to a yaml configuration file | none exporter.debug | Print configuration on startup | False
+exporter.partitions | A comma separated list containing the partitions that should be exported | All partitions exporter.namespace | The namespace used in Prometheus labels | bigip exporter.config | A path to a YAML configuration file | none exporter.debug | Print configuration on startup | False

 #### Environment variables